safesploitOrg/doogle/README-refactored.md

 ## Rate Limiting

-Login and crawl POST requests are rate limited to prevent brute force and abuse.
+Login, TOTP, and crawl POST requests are rate limited to prevent brute force and abuse.

 ### How It Works

 Rate limiting is **IP-based** and uses a sliding time window stored in local files.

 For **login requests**: rate limit by `IP + username` (prevents brute force on a single account from a specific IP).

+For **TOTP requests**: rate limit by `IP + user ID` after a successful username/password check.

 For **crawl requests**: rate limit by `user ID` (authenticated) or `IP` (unauthenticated).